natir/blog/content/long-read-misassemblies/index.md

 A misassembly occure when, $L_n$ > `--extensive-mis-size` (1kbp by default) option and $L_{m1}$ and $L_{m2}$ > 1kbp (this value cann't be change ?).

-In my example contig mis a part of reference, maybe a repetition contraction.
-The contig contains something not present in chromosome, maybe a repetition expansion, in this case, mappings begin of $L_{m2}$ was before end of $L_{m1}$.
+In my example contig mis a part of reference, maybe a repetition contraction or a region with an error rate upper than 80 %.
+In another hand the contig can contains something not present in chromosome, maybe a repetition expansion, in this case, mappings begin of $L_{m2}$ was before end of $L_{m1}$.
 This type of misassemblies was called **Relocation** by quast.

 **Translocation** occur when a contigs map on two different chromosomes and **inversion** occur when contig map on the same chromosome but in different strand.
 For more details on quast misassemblies definition, you can read this section [3.1.1](http://quast.bioinf.spbau.ru/manual.html#misassemblies) and section [3.1.2](http://quast.bioinf.spbau.ru/manual.html#sec3.1.2) of quast manual.